Eliasdb/eDB/README.md

 -   [ ] Add unit, integration, and E2E testing to the pipeline
 -   [ ] Maybe add something like Argo CD to the pipeline
 -   [ ] Redis integration
+-   [ ] Frontend refactor and make UI look nicer and responsive

 ## 6. Unresolved Questions